photoprism/photoprism-docs/docs/getting-started/faq.md

 JPEGs are currently not regenerated when related RAW or XMP files change.
 RAW files are digital negatives by design.
 PhotoPrism therefore assumes that their image information is immutable.

-XMP files can affect the appearance, but most of the metadata they contain, such as title and description, does not.
+XMP files can affect the appearance, but most of the metadata they contain, such as title and caption, does not.
 Creating JPEGs from RAW files is a time-consuming task, and in most cases would cause a huge, unjustified amount of overhead.
 In addition, the rendering information in XMP files is not well standardized.
 For example, changes you make in Photoshop may not be compatible with Darktable.